 An “urban” runner built to handle sidewalks, the On CloudSwift is an interesting combination of soft and springy.
 A plastic plate joins the brand’s Helion foam to provide a firm, even fast ride.
 I put close to 100 miles on a pair of CloudSwift’s over last summer (including a 10K PR) — they’re a fun shoe to race in, but are best when limited to race days.
 New York road runners should give them a try as long as they’ve got a more cushioned shoe to chug training miles.

-The Norvan SL is a trail running shoe from the first name in high-tech outdoors gear.
-Lightweight, packable, and stylish, Arc’teryx’s design may be the best travel running shoe for men out there.
-Fair warning though: the Norvan SL’s are unforgiving.
+The Norvan SL 2 is a trail running shoe from the first name in high-tech outdoors gear.
+Lightweight, packable, and stylish, Arc’teryx’s design may be the best travel running shoe out there.
+Fair warning though: the Norvan SL 2’s soles are unforgiving.
 There’s not much cushion to go around, and outside of dirt trails, it will catch up to you quick.
 That said: they’re 6.5oz and highly water-resistant.
-If you’re short on suitcase space or want a runner than can pinch-hit on a hiking vacation, the Norvan SL is a highly-capable choice.
+If you’re short on suitcase space or want a runner that can pinch-hit on a hiking vacation, the Norvan SL 2 is a highly capable choice.

-adidas TERREX is the Three Stripes’ outdoor sub-brand and the Speed LD is its best trail runner.
-A light but cushiony running shoe, the TERREX Speed LD (“long distance”) is built to make off-road comfortable.
-A thick, non-Boost midsole cushions rocks, while a durable mesh sock upper provides surprising breathability.
+adidas TERREX is the Three Stripes’ outdoor sub-brand and the Agravic TR is one of its newest trail runners.
+A light but cushiony running shoe, the TERREX Aggravic TR (“trail running”) is built to make off-road comfortable.
+A thick, non-Boost midsole and Traxion outsole cushion rocks while an abrasion-resistant open mesh upper provides surprising breathability.
 If you’ve ever been curious about trail running, find a dirt path and give this shoe a try.

 Salomon Speedcross 5